LordAlucard90/Angular-Tutorial/21 - Angular CLI/readme.md

     There might be additional packages which don't provide 'ng update' capabilities that are outdated.
     You can update the additional packages by running the update command of your package manager.
 ```
+It is important to note that the cli will allow to update only one version at a
+time, it is not possible to go from the version 14 to the 16 without passing
+by the version 15.

 ## ng deploy